moussetc/mattermost-plugin-giphy/README.md

     - language (not available for Gfycat)
 7. **Activate the plugin** in the `System Console > Plugins Management > Management` page

-If you are running Mattermost 5.15 or earlier, or do not have the Plugin Marketplace enabled, follow these steps:
+If you are running Mattermost 5.15 or earlier, do not have the Plugin Marketplace enabled or want to install a release that was not published to the Marketplace, follow these steps:
 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-giphy/releases) and download the `.tar.gz` package.
 Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
 3. Go to the `System Console > Plugins > GIF commands` and follow the same configuration steps as for the Marketplace install, displayed from Step 4. on the previous §.